maxschlachte/sumoAutomatedValetParking/docs/web/docs/Downloads.md

 - <https://salsa.debian.org/science-team/sumo.git>
 - <https://launchpad.net/~sumo>
 - <https://aur.archlinux.org/packages/sumo/>

-There is also a [flatpak](https://flathub.org/apps/details/org.eclipse.sumo) available for SUMO.

 To add the most recent sumo to your ubuntu you will need to do: